Mike-T-Mitchell/in-liner/readme.md

 * Profit.

 ### Special Thanks
-* To [Zeno Rocha](https://github.com/zenorocha) for creating clipboard.js, a super elegant methods for copying text to the clipboard which is utilized in this project.
+* To [Zeno Rocha](https://github.com/zenorocha) for creating clipboard.js, a super elegant method for copying text to the clipboard which is utilized in this project.

 Preview: [http://mike-t-mitchell.github.io/in-liner](http://mike-t-mitchell.github.io/in-liner)